 Even if you want to personalize, for example, that email newsletter you’re sending by letting everyone know it’s from “Mara,” make sure you tell them it’s from “Mara at Sendinblue” so brand recognition is immediate.

 However, if your sender name is longer than 20–30 characters, it will be truncated in some email users’ displays.
 The better your brand reputation is with your contacts, the less of a problem this is.
 But either way, make sure you put the most important information first in your from name! ☝️

 Consistency complements and reinforces brand recognition, which is why it’s the third element for winning the email sender name game.

 Once you’ve found a certain sender name formula that generates opens, stick with it.
 You want brand recognition to be immediate and subconscious.

-If you’ve got these first three building blocks down, you’re good.
+If you’ve got these first three building blocks down, you’re in a good place.
 You’re putting forth a trustworthy sender name that invites immediate brand recognition.

 And we just told you to be consistent – find what works and stick with it.

 But now we’re going to refine that advice.

 Consistency helps bake the cake, but segmentation is the icing on top.